-If user shadow stacks are enabled, the SSP of the return context is the value of the IA32_PL3_SSP MSR.
-If the return is to compatibility mode, a #GP occurs if IA32_PL3_SSP[63:32] are not all zero; if the return is to 64-bit mode, a #GP occurs if the value of IA32_PL3_SSP is not canonical relative to the current paging mode.
+If user shadow stacks are enabled, the SSP of the return context is the value of the IA32\PL3\SSP MSR.
+If the return is to compatibility mode, a #GP occurs if IA32\PL3\SSP[63:32] are not all zero; if the return is to 64-bit mode, a #GP occurs if the value of IA32\PL3\SSP is not canonical relative to the current paging mode.

-If supervisor shadow stacks are enabled, subsequent operation of ERETU depends on the values SSP and of the FRED SSP MSR for the CSL:
+If supervisor shadow stacks are enabled, subsequent operation of ERETU depends on the values SSP and of the FRED SSP MSR for the CSL (e.g., if ERETU is executing with CSL = 2, the relevant MSR is IA32\FRED\SSP2):

-- If bit 0 of the MSR is set and the remaining bits of the MSR equal the corresponding bits in SSP, the MSR is already verified and no other action is performed. - If the value of the MSR equals that of SSP (implying that MSR bit 0 is clear), ERETU reads 8 bytes from the address in SSP.
+- If the value of the MSR equals the value of SSP with bit 0 set, the MSR is already verified and no other action is performed. - If the value of the MSR equals that of SSP (implying that MSR bit 0 is clear), ERETU reads 8 bytes from the address in SSP.
 If the value read equals the SSP value with bit 0 set to 1 (and thus is a locked token), that value is loaded into the MSR.
 This sets bit 0 of the MSR to 1, indicating that the MSR is now verified.
-(If any other value is read, the MSR is not modified.) - If the MSR has any other value, ERETU reads 8 bytes from the address in SSP, locking the address read. - If the value read equals the SSP value but with bit 0 set to 1 (indicating a busy token), the lock is released and the value of SSP is written back.
+If any other value is read, the MSR is not modified. - If the MSR has any other value, ERETU reads 8 bytes from the address in SSP, locking the address read. - If the value read equals the SSP value but with bit 0 set to 1 (indicating a busy token), the lock is released and the value of SSP is written back.
 This clears bit 0 in the token, indicating that it is now free.
-(The token is freed because SSP does not match the MSR.) - If any other value is read, the lock is released and the value read is written back.
+(The token is freed because SSP does not match the MSR.) - If any other value is read, the lock is released and the value read is written back without change.

-Regardless of the value read, the MSR is not modified.
+Regardless of the value read, the MSR is not modified in this case.